BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/09_4_Scripting_a_P2PKH.md

   ]
 }
 ```
 Figuring out that signature, however, requires really understanding the nuts and bolts of how Bitcoin transactions are created.
-So we leave that as advanced study for the reader: creating a transaction to "solve" a UTXO is the best solution to that for the moment.
+So we leave that as advanced study for the reader: creating a `bitcoin-cli` transaction to "solve" a UTXO is the best solution to that for the moment.

 ## Summary: Scripting a Pay to Public Key Hash